grushety/QueryEngine/README.md

     - return as actual stream for windows part of stream list
     - at each input event recalculate time window
     - sort with ts
-(all POG changes schould be implemented in event selection from stream, bei windows operator)
+(all POG changes should be implemented in event selection from stream, bei windows operator)
 5. define sel op that filter by id +
 6. define win_seq op that filter by positive event order +